top of page

 The time and energy spent looking for the cause of the failed print has cost many a 3D printing maker money in support, parts, and reputation.
 Only to find out, after the fact, that it was the cheap filament causing the problem all along.
 Now that cheap filament doesn’t seem like such a bargain, after all!

-Keene Village Plastics
+Village Plastics

 bottom of page